-We do this in a number of ways at Takeda – from encouraging all employees to ask questions directly of our executive team in regular town-hall style question-and-answer sessions to engaging our employees in selecting our Global Corporate Social Responsibility (CSR) Program partners.
+We do this in a number of ways– from encouraging all employees to ask questions directly of our executive team in regular town-hall style question-and-answer sessions to engaging our employees in selecting our Global CSR (Corporate Social Responsibility) Program partners.

 The Global Risk Management Policy determines in its Principles that managing risk is the responsibility of everyone from the Board of Directors to the employee.
 It has been published and made available to all business units, business functions and Local Operating Companies (LOCs).
 In the annual Enterprise Risk Assessment (ERA) process, risks (including human capital risks) are identified, assessed and reported to the relevant local committee by each business unit, business function or LOC.
 Human capital risks can therefore be raised from anywhere across Takeda, or be raised directly within the HR function’s risk assessment.
 All individual risk assessments are then aggregated into an enterprise risk heatmap, allowing the Risk, Ethics and Compliance Committee (RECC) and the Board of Directors to obtain an enterprise view.
 In addition, the effectiveness of mitigating controls & any remaining residual risk can be assessed and prioritized for further actions if required.